Robert Barron: Videos

 Barron has produced over 1,000 online video commentaries, which have attracted over 84 million views.
-His weekly productions include Sunday homilies and brief theological reviews of contemporary culture, including movies, books, music, and current events.
+His weekly productions include Sunday sermons and brief theological reviews of contemporary culture, including movies, books, music, and current events.

 Television

 Barron's videos are aired on CatholicTV, EWTN, Telecare, NET TV, and Salt + Light Television.
 He created a 10-part documentary, Catholicism, filmed in 16 countries, which aired on public television in the United States beginning in 2011.
 A sequel was released in September 2013, titled Catholicism: The New Evangelization.

 In October 2010, Barron premiered a half-hour television show, Word on Fire with Father Barron, on WGN America on Sundays.
 Barron is the first priest since Archbishop Fulton Sheen in the 1950s to have a regular national program on a commercial television network.

 Radio/podcast

-Barron produces a weekly podcast on faith and culture titled The Word on Fire Show, which has been downloaded over 10 million times.
+Barron produces a weekly podcast on faith and culture titled The Word on Fire Show.
 His weekly homilies and podcasts air on radio stations around the United States.

-Barron has appeared on other podcasts, including those of Jordan Peterson, Lex Fridman, Ben Shapiro, Michael Knowles, and Tucker Carlson.
+Barron has appeared on other podcasts, including those of Jordan Peterson, Lex Fridman, Ben Shapiro, Michael Knowles, Theo Von, and Tucker Carlson.